SoftInstigate/restheart-website/docs/mgmt/relationships.md

 properties.
 Some properties are metadata, i.e. they have a special meaning for RESTheart that influences its behavior.

-The collection metadata property `rels` allows to declare the existing relationship so that the representation of the collection's documents auto-magically include the links to the referenced documents between the HAL `_link` property
+The collection metadata `rels` allows to declare existing relationship so that links to the referenced documents are auto-magically included in the `_link` property

 `rels` is an array of `rel` objects having the following format: